Nirovitsky/baltek-jobs-new/replit.md

 ## Overview

-This is a full-stack job platform application built with React, Express, and TypeScript.
-The application allows users to browse jobs, apply to positions, and manage their profiles.
-It integrates with the external Baltek API (https://api.baltek.net/api/) for backend functionality while providing a modern, responsive frontend experience.
+This is a complete job seeker frontend application built with React, Express, and TypeScript.
+The application provides a professional job search platform that integrates seamlessly with the external Baltek API (https://api.baltek.net/api/) for all backend functionality.

-The application features a job search interface with filtering capabilities, user authentication, profile management, and a chat system for employer-candidate communication.
-The frontend is built with shadcn/ui components and Tailwind CSS for a polished user interface.
+The application features a modern two-column job browsing interface, comprehensive filtering system, infinite scroll for seamless navigation, user authentication, profile management, job application system with resume upload, and real-time chat capabilities for employer-candidate communication.
+The frontend is built with shadcn/ui components and Tailwind CSS using the specified primary color (#1877F2).

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+UI/UX Requirements: Two-column layout (jobs left, details right), infinite scroll, primary color #1877F2, simple interface for average users.
+Backend Integration: External Baltek API (https://api.baltek.net/api/) for all data operations.

 ## System Architecture